slarwise/batterywall-macos/README.md

 Change background depending on the battery level and if charging.
 Currently five different images are used depending on the battery level and these are cycled when the battery is charging.
+Animation when the battery is charging:

 ![Preview of battery charging animation](battery-charging.gif)